TheLocagus/MegaK-Team20-Frontend/README.md

 # MegaK Head Hunter

-> MegaK Head Hunter is a final project - website build by MegaK couse students.
+> MegaK Head Hunter is a final project - website build by MegaK course students.

 * As a recruiter you can:
   - select developers of your choice.